7innovations/FixU-Machine-Learning/README.md

 ---

 ## **Features**
-- **Depression Detection**: Uses supervised learning to detect depression based on user activity.
+- **Depression Detection**: Using supervised learning to detect depression based on user activity surveys.
-- **Customizable Models**: Easily retrain models with updated data.
+- **Feedback**: Retraining the Gemini AI model with updated data to provide more accurate and relevant feedback.

 ---